NYPL-Simplified/web-reader/README.md

   index.html
   index.tsx         # entrypoint for the demo app
 /src
-  /HtmlNavigator    # the HTML Navigator used for ePub or any other HTML content /PdfNavigator     # a stub for the coming PDF Navigator /ui               # the react components for our default UI
+  /HtmlReader       # the HTML Reader used for ePub or any other HTML content /PdfReader        # a stub for the coming PDF Reader /ui               # the react components for our default UI
     manager.tsx     # the fully-formed default UI
   /utils
   index.tsx         # exports the main React Component <WebReader />
-  Navigator.ts      # the Navigator interface without an implementation types.ts          # commonly used types
+  types.ts          # commonly used types
   useWebReader.tsx  # the React hook providing the main API into the reader /test